 Play around with it a bit to see how you would like them arranged.

-Now we sew them together starting with the top row.
-In this case, I sewed the red square to the plaid one, placing right sides together and creating a 1/4″ seam.
-Then added the green square to the other side of the plaid, right sides together with 1/4″ seam.
+Sew them together starting with the top row.
+Place right sides together and sew a 1/4″ seam.
 Do all three rows this way.

 Take a moment to press them, making sure that all seams face the same direction.
 This helps the quilt top to lay flatter.

 Now sew the rows together.
 Right sides together, matching the seams, sewing a 1/4″ seam.
 Press the final product.
 You should have a 9 1/2″ block.

 Cut a 10″ square out of the quilt batting and another 10″ square out of the light backing fabric.
 Turn the quilt top over and layer the batting and then the backing on top.